mjkelly/passphraser/content/_index.md

 - [security.org](https://www.security.org/how-secure-is-my-password/)

 All the passwords generated on this site, regardless of settings, exceed the recommendations in NIST's [Digital Identity Guidelines](https://pages.nist.gov/800-63-3/sp800-63b.html), updated in 2020.
-(See "5.1.1.1 Memorized Secret Authenticators").
+(See "5.1.1.1 Memorized Secret Authenticators".)

 ## What else can I do to increase my security online?